yeoman/yeoman.io/app/_includes/yeoman.wiki/docs/Package-Manager.md

 }
 ```

-Dependencies are then installed locally via the `yeoman install` command.
+Dependencies are then installed locally via the `bower install` command.
 First they're resolved to find conflicts, then downloaded and unpacked in a local sub dir called components:

     /component.json
     /components/modernizr/index.js